You probably stumbled here looking for a school to learn Mandarin in Singapore.

 Every school has a different approach to learning so how do you know which one is the right fit for you?

 Some schools do a bit of both.
-Here at Yi Mandarin, we emphasise on speaking a lot.
+Here at Yi Mandarin, we emphasize speaking a lot.

 If learning to speak first is important why are there schools doing reading and writing?